De-Morgan/flutter-contextual-action-bar/README.md

 - Use the `ActionMode.disable<?>` to disable and deselect all selected items.

-- Use the `ActionMode.actionModeEnabledStream<?>` to emit true or false depending on if the Action mode is enabled or disabled respectively.
+- Use the `ActionMode.enabledStream<?>` to emit true or false depending on if the Action mode is enabled or disabled respectively.

- *Note: In most cases, you won't need to use `ActionMode.disableActionMode<?>` because the package already do that for you where needed.*
+ *Note: In most cases, you won't need to use `ActionMode.disable<?>` because the package already do that for you where needed.*

  ***Study complete examples at [example page](https://github.com/De-Morgan/flutter-contextual-action-bar/blob/master/example/lib/main.dart)***